 Social withdrawal is a common reaction to the stress of depression.
 Feelings of isolation, in that circular logic of the depressed mind, tend to make us crave more isolation.

 In times when we have to quarantine and face lockdowns, this may be difficult to do but there are still ways to stay social online and practice safe social-distancing.
 Try to schedule at least one weekly video call with a family member or friend to stay in touch and release your stress.
 You can also download the Quarantine Chat app to socialize with people in quarantine around the world.

 Lack of exposure to sunlight is the key cause of S.A.D.
 On a sunny day you are exposed to nearly 70,000 lux (units of light).
 On cloudy days light levels can decrease to 5,000 lux.
 Fluorescent lighting, in your home or office, only provides 15-200 lux.

 Full spectrum lighting simulates natural sunlight.
 Researchers believe this type of light causes a chemical change in the brain that lifts your mood and eases the symptoms of S.A.D.
 Exposure to a light box for a minimum of 30 minutes each morning is usually enough for most people to feel the benefits throughout the day.

 There are a variety of natural or full spectrum lights, from desktop units to individual light bulbs that are very effective for S.A.D. symptoms.
-Light box therapy alone may be effective, but can also be combined with any of the other remedies listed here.
+Light box therapy alone may be effective, but can also be combined with any of the other remedies above.